vtex-apps/reviews-and-ratings/docs/README.md

 ## Configuration

-1. [Install](https://vtex.io/docs/recipes/store/installing-an-app) `vtex.reviews-and-ratings` in the desired account;
+1. [Install](https://vtex.io/docs/recipes/store/installing-an-app) `vtex.reviews-and-ratings@2.x` in the desired VTEX account;

-2. In the admin dashboard, access `Apps > My Apps` and then click the box for `Reviews and Ratings`;
+2. In the account's admin dashboard, access `Apps > My Apps` and then click the box for `Reviews and Ratings`;

 ![apps-reviews-and-ratings](https://user-images.githubusercontent.com/52087100/71026670-77a49e00-20e8-11ea-9e01-0cb4dec12a56.png)